andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

 # Securing environment access from day one
 I [recently wrote](https://andykuszyk.github.io/2023-03-15-bootstrapping-an-engineering-organisation.html) about what I thought were the key ingredients to success when bootstrapping a new engineering organisation.
 One of these ingredients was securing access to your environments from early on in the development of your engineering organisation.

+> ℹ️ This blog post is part 4 of a [series](bootstrapping-an-engineering-organisation.md) about bootstrapping engineering organisations.

 You'll probably start with a development environment.
 Then you might need a testing environment.
 Soon enough you'll have a production environment, and in no time at all you'll have a fleet of environments to manage.
 For each environment, your engineers will need a variety of different means of access.
 For example:

 - SSH access to compute nodes.